 Branding is about communicating a message.
 Specifically, it’s about communicating who you are and what you do to your target market in a way that’s clear and attractive.

-So, for example, some fool with a lot of lofty opinions about himself and absolutely no knowledge of your business, your product, your past, your future, or your target market, opens up his mouth and independently decides as objective fact that your logo is suggestive of certain features of the male anatomy.
+So, for example, someone with high esteem of his own opinions and absolutely no knowledge of your business, your product, your past, your future, or your target market, opens his mouth and independently decides as objective fact that your logo is suggestive of certain features of the male anatomy.

-Be assured that it is *not* time to rebrand.
-In actuality, the aforementioned fool has said more about himself than he could ever say about your logo.
+Well, you can probably be assured that it is not time to rebrand.
+In actuality, and quite literally, the aforementioned has said more about himself than he could ever say about your logo.

-Let fools be fools, and set all preferences aside, and let reality and facts determine when you should or shouldn’t rebrand.
+As the venerable Hugh Laurie has so poignantly said, let them talk.
+In the full gallop of an unburdened conscience, set all external preferences aside and let reality and facts determine when you should or shouldn’t rebrand.